Superchips

-The additional power is produced by re-mapping the ECU's settings by changing various settings created by the car's original manufacturer.
-The company also produces the Bluefin tool that plugs into a car's diagnostic port and allows for re-mapping to be done at home.
+The additional power is produced by re-mapping the ECU's settings by changing various settings created by the vehicle's original manufacturer.

+Amongst other solutions, Superchips also produces the Bluefin tool that plugs into a car's diagnostic port and allows for re-mapping to be done at home, meaning the vehicle owner and can take the map on and off as desired.

+The Superchips brand and its Bluefin product are still sold all over the world, with popular markets being Australia and India.

 American subsidiary

 In 1992, Superchips Inc. was established in Sanford, Florida, US and developed products for the North American market.
 The subsidiary was sold to MSD Ignition in 2005 for $40 million.
 The company was merged with Edge Products in 2011 and the Superchips brand of products is now distributed by Powerteq, LLC.

 Motorsport

 Superchips was the official tuning partner of Volkswagen Racing UK and provided custom remapping on all VW Racing UK's cars for Volkswagen Racing Cup.
 The company also provides tuning to Mini Coopers in the Scottish Mini Challenge, and to all cars in the BRDC's Single Seater Championship at Silverstone.